algomezmunoz/PhoneAPP/README.md

 ```

 Now with a mongo container runing, we have to prepare the app.
-For this we have to build the app first:
+For this, we have to build the app first:
- - We have to launch the first comand in the main directory of the app where the "Dockerfile"
+ - We have to launch the first command in the main directory of the app where the "Dockerfile"
  - Then launch the second command to run the app

 ```shell